 Appropriate studies have not been performed on the relationship of age to the effects of sodium polystyrene sulfonate in the pediatric population.
 However, pediatric-specific problems that would limit the usefulness of sodium polystyrene sulfonate in children are not expected.

-sodium polystyrene sulfonate should be used with caution in newborn infants who have reduced or slow bowel movements.
+Sodium polystyrene sulfonate should not be used in newborn infants who have reduced or slow bowel movements.

 No information is available on the relationship of age to the effects of sodium polystyrene sulfonate in geriatric patients.